another-ai/manga_generator/README.md

 Add ```monochrome``` at the start of every lines

 # Balloon in this application
-For the Baloon, the best option is to insert them manually, you can try to insert ```balloon``` in the prompt, but Stable Diffusion XL is not so good with balloon and text inside.
+For the Baloon, the best option is to insert them manually, you can try to insert ```balloon``` in the prompt, but Stable Diffusion XL is not so good with balloon and text inside them.

 # Versions:
 - v1.0: First version